JoshuaDev101/JoshuaDev101/README.md

 <!-- About Section -->
 ### 🌟 About Me
-- 🔭 I’m currently working on **Cloud Infrastructure & DevOps Projects**
+- 🔭 Currently working on **Cloud Infrastructure & DevOps Projects**
-- 🌱 I’m learning **Kubernetes, Terraform & Multi-cloud Strategies**
+- 🌱 Learning **Kubernetes, Terraform & Multi-cloud Strategies**
-- 👯 I’m looking to collaborate on **Open Source & Cloud Projects**
+- 👯 Open to collaborating on **Open Source & Cloud Projects**
-- ⚡ Fun fact: I love building side projects and playing with **new tech stacks** 🚀
+- ⚡ Fun fact: I enjoy building side projects & experimenting with **new stacks** 🎯

 ---